-Chair: Katie Dainty
+Chair: Katie Dainty and Matthew Church

 The Publications Committee establishes policies and approves protocols/publications from all studies and trials involving CanROC investigators and data.
 The Publications committee is involved with: the formation of writing groups, preparation and review of manuscripts, authorship, abstracts and presentation, and data requests in regards to publications.